What is hormonal acne?

 If you're dealing with hormonal acne, you should know that you're not alone!
 Hormonal acne is very common and affects 50% of women between 20 - 29 and 25% of women between 40 - 49.
 While not as prevalent, hormonal acne is also seen in teenagers, peri-menopausal and menopausal women.

 What are the symptoms of hormonal acne?

-Like teen acne, hormonal acne will be included (comedones( blackheads and whiteheads papules pustules, a cyst.
-Many women with hormonal acne will also have under-skin bumps = cysts that are not red and are not seen on the skin's surface.
+Like teenage acne, hormonal acne will include comedones (blackheads and whiteheads, papules, pustules, and cysts).
+Many women with hormonal acne will also have "under-the-skin bumps", cysts that are not red or visible on the skin's surface.

 What is menopausal acne?

 Menopausal acne is when acne appears in women in their 40s and 50s.
 The cause of menopausal acne is a decrease in estrogen levels or an increase in androgen hormones like testosterone in menopause.
 Some of the hormonal treatments for menopausal symptoms can also cause hormonal acne.
 This is especially common in women taking a progestin.

 What is the best treatment for hormonal acne?